 Located inside the Streets of London pub, this spot tosses New York-style pies starting at $2.75 a slice.
-Try the Ghetto Margherita pizza made with dollops of ricotta cheese, Roma tomatoes, and fresh basil.
+Try a Neapolitan pie with tomato sauce, crispy crust, and your choice of toppings.

 The sweet breakfast hub nabs a liquor license and an Uptown location.
-Enjoy waffles with a variety of toppings—and a beer garden.
+Now, enjoy waffles with a variety of toppings, as well as a beer garden.

 Tall booths and dim lighting give a sense of intimacy at this affordable pho restaurant.
 The menu offers noodle bowls as well as dim sum and appetizers.